ipspace/netlab/docs/plugins/bgp.policy.md

 The plugin adds the following BGP attributes:

+* **bgp.bandwidth** link attribute sets the BGP Link Bandwidth extended community.
+It can be an integer, in which case the Link Bandwidth community is attached to inbound updates, or a dictionary with **in** and **out** keys if you want to set the Link Bandwidth community in both directions (or just on the outbound updates).
 * **bgp.locpref** is an integer attribute that sets default local preference when applied to a node, or sets local preference on BGP updates received from an EBGP neighbor.
 * **bgp.med** is an integer attribute that sets MED attribute on BGP updates sent to an EBGP neighbor.
 * **bgp.prepend** is a dictionary that configures outbound AS-path prepending.
 It can contain a **count** attribute (number of times the node AS is prepended) or a **path** attribute (the prepended AS-path as a string[^ASPS])